In search of the Caspian Seal

 The species became endangered.

 Researches on the Caspian seal, carried out by an international group of scientists since 2005 in the Kazakhstan part of the sea, made it possible to estimate the species abundance and learn more about its distribution.
 And the Durnev Islands in the Komsomolets Bay were considered to be major haul-out sites.
-But the drop in sea level presented another mystery: due to drying out of shallow waters, seals left the Durnev Islands and… disappeared.
+But the drop in sea level presented another mystery: due to shallowing of the coastal zone, seals left the Durnev Islands and… disappeared.
 There were also no seals on the unique Kendirli haul-out site in the Middle Caspian due to various disturb factors: driving seals away from the site, shooting guns, shipping and nearby fishing.

 And since 2015, in spring and autumn, search work had been carried out to find seal haul-outs.
 A variety of equipment was used: helicopters, planes and unmanned aerial vehicles for aerial searches; special vessels for passing through shallow waters.